-Lastly, he will remove the naan with a unique pair of naan scraper and hook.
+He will remove the naan with a unique pair of naan scrapers and hooks.

-Can we make garlic naan at home without the clay oven (tandoor)?
-Fortunately, there is a way to replicate the whole process with only a gas stove and a cast iron tawa or pan at home.
+This garlic naan recipe without yeast does not require the clay oven (tandoor).
+There is a way to replicate the process with only a gas stove and a cast iron tawa or pan at home.

 Below is a detailed explanation of how to make naan at home.
 I will make my favorite garlic naan, but it applies to all the variations of naans.

-If you have an intense craving to relish this garlic naan at home, keep reading.
-This soft, pillowy flatbread is easier to make than you think.
+If you are craving to relish this garlic naan at home, keep reading.
+These soft, pillowy flatbreads are easier to make than you think.

 Ingredients for making the naan dough:

 Yeast and baking soda.
 You need a leavening agent to make the naan soft and fluffy.
 Naan is traditionally made with yeast.
 Nowadays, many people prefer using baking soda to simplify the process.
 The amount I use of either yeast or baking soda is 1g for every 100g of flour.
-My choice is to use baking soda because I am writing a quick naan recipe.
+I choose to use baking soda because I am writing a quick naan recipe.

 Milk helps to make the naan soft and fluffy.
-I do not use milk in this recipe because I want to write an easy naan recipe.
+I do not use milk in this garlic naan recipe without yeast because I want to write an easy naan recipe.
 You can replace part of the water in the recipe with milk to make naans with a richer flavor.

 Although eggs are used in many bread recipes, they are mostly not included in the naan recipes because many Indians are vegan.
 So, by default, most of the naan recipes are without eggs.

-Salt is optional because most often, naan is eaten together with curries.
-However, there are times you might just want to eat them alone, so it is OK to add a pinch of salt to it.
+Salt is optional because naan is often eaten together with curries.
+However, sometimes you want to eat them alone, so adding a pinch of salt is OK.

 Sugar may not be necessary, but a small amount will make it tastier.

 Water.
-I use 25g of yogurt and 40g (or ml) of water for every 100g of all-purpose flour in this recipe.
-The amount of liquid (water + yogurt) should be 65g for every 100g of flour.
+I use 25g of yogurt and 40g (or ml) of water for every 100g of all-purpose flour in this garlic naan recipe without yeast.
+The amount of liquid (water + yogurt) should be 65g for every 100g flour.
 This measurement serves only as a guideline because the amount of water may differ slightly for different types of flour.

 Ingredients for the topping for garlic naan